ropeadope62/tracksmartin/README.md

 I hope you are able to use this tool for fun and experimentation, but please remember that true artistry comes from human experience, emotion, and connection — things AI can never replicate.

+There are two things I am sure of:
+1. AI won't fix your mix.
+2. Your snare still sucks.

+Enjoy.

 ## TracksMartin - Hits on Demand.